 Where termination benefits involve the enhancement of pensions, statutory provisions require the General Fund or Housing Revenue Account balance to be charged with the amount payable by the authority to the pension fund in the year, not the amount calculated according to the relevant accounting standards.
-In the Movement in Reserves Statement, appropriations are required to and from the Pensions Reserve to remove the notional debits and credits for pension enhancement termination benefits and replace them with debits for the cash paid to the pension fund and any such amounts payable but unpaid at the year-end.
+In the Movement in Reserves Statement, appropriations are required to and from the Pensions Reserve to remove the notional debits and credits for pension fund and any such amounts payable but unpaid at the year-end.
 The authority's redundancy policy was amended by Council on the 16 March 2011 to introduce an enhanced redundancy payment, this ended on 30 June 2015.
 A subsequent variation was agreed by the Council with the 2016-2020 Budget Strategy, for the Borough Kennels and Playgrounds Team to access the enhanced scheme from the 7 September 2016 until the 30 June 2017.